kamlendras/kamlendras.github.io/README.md

 🚩 Getting started

- bun install / npm install / yarn
+buninstall / npm install / yarn

-This project is built with nextjs 13 + MUI5.
+🏔️ This project is built with

-Some other packages included are
+• nextjs 14
+• MUI5
-Lottie React
+• Lottie React

 if you find any issue or wanna add something PRs are always welcome.